vasilakisfil/microtypes.info/content/http.md

 This hint-based mechanism, which according to [RFC 7231](https://tools.ietf.org/html/rfc7231) is called server-driven or proactive content negotiation, has been extensively used in HTTP protocol.
-In the context of MicroTypes and Introspected REST, using this mechanism, the client can negotiate for [runtime MicroTypes](#102-runtime-microtypes): API functionalities that define semantics for the data and runtime metadata.
+In the context of MicroTypes, we already saw in the previous section that using this mechanism, the client can negotiate apart from the main Media Type, MicroTypes which define API functionalities or semantics for interacting with the API or the representation itself.
-This type of MicroTypes, should tend to appear less often because if anything can be introspected on the side instead of runtime, it will be defined as non-runtime, introspective metadata.

 Interestingly, [RFC 7231](https://tools.ietf.org/html/rfc7231) notes that proactive negotiation has some serious disadvantages: